 Can I use a VPN with IPv6 on EdgeRouter X?

 If your VPN supports IPv6, you can enable it.
 If not, disable IPv6 on the LAN to avoid IPv6 leaks and ensure all traffic goes through the VPN.
-Japanese vpn server for streaming and privacy in Japan: best providers, setup, and tips
+Does surfshark vpn have a kill switch yes heres how it keeps you safe 2026

 What’s a good way to test performance after enabling VPN on EdgeRouter X?